Brink-Software/AksWorkshop/labs/lab8-troubleshooting/LAB.md

 Examine the Helm chart located in the folder [exercises/lab8](../../exercises/lab8).
 Deploy the chart to the cluster using any method you like and watch it fail.

-If you have troubles deploying the chart use the hint below.
+If you have troubles deploying the chart take a look at the hint below.

 <!-- markdownlint-disable MD033 -->
 <p>